martynasadomaitis/react-native-orientation/README.md

 Listen to device orientation changes in React Native applications and programmatically set preferred orientation on a per screen basis.
 Works on both Android and iOS.

+**Note:**
+This a fork of https://github.com/yamill/react-native-orientation with the intention of keeping up with regular maintenance.

+We will be keeping the 3.\*.\* branch backwards compatible with the most recent version of the original library.
+You should be able to easily migrate, without touching much of your existing code.

 ## Installing

 ```